tcjdesign/dockerfiles/ftb-infinity/README.md

 To change the server.properties file:
 - Stop the container.
 - Modify server.properties in your directory.
 Use sudo if permission errors.
-- If you changed the servernavne.
+- If you changed the servername.
 Delete "world" folder to save some diskspace.